cjumel/dotfiles/README.md

 ### Git

 Git is the version control system I use.
-Git's configuration file is `./.gitconfig`.

 **Install:**